python-trio/trio/docs/source/reference-io.rst

 .. autofunction:: from_stdlib_socket

-For name lookup, Trio provides the standard :func:`getaddrinfo` and :func:`getnameinfo`, but with small changes:
+For name lookup, Trio provides the standard functions, but with some
+changes:

 .. autofunction:: getaddrinfo

 .. autofunction:: getnameinfo

-The following functions have identical interfaces to their standard library version, but are now ``async`` functions, so you need to use ``await`` to call them:

-* :func:`~socket.getfqdn`
+.. autofunction:: getprotobyname

 Trio intentionally DOES NOT include some obsolete, redundant, or broken features: